arittrosaha/DefinitelyNotInstagram/README.md

 <img src="app/assets/gifs/followings.gif" alt="Followings" width = "700" align = "center" />
 </p>

+---
+## Bugs
+#### Features currently worked on
+ * When followers count is clicked, there will be a list of clickable followers that will navigate to their respective user profile.
+ * When followings count is clicked, there will be a list of clickable followings that will navigate to their respective user profile.
+ * When likes count is clicked, there will be a list of clickable likers that will navigate to their respective user profile.
+ * Search bar to search any users.

+#### Current bugs
+ * Comments are not wrapping around based on the width of a post's width.
+ * When a comment is entered without any text, the error is displayed in all posts viewed in the feed.

 #### Features that are displayed but currently not working
 * Search bar
 * Notification button
 * Discover button
 * Saved post button

+---
 ## Current Technologies
 #### [Backend](https://github.com/arittrosaha/DefinitelyNotInstagram/tree/master/app)